kkorzen/RaspberryPi-Lora/README.md

 ---

 **IMPORTANT:**\
-Files used in this project are located in the "dragino_lora_app" directory.
+Files for LoRa communication used in this project are located in the "dragino_lora_app" directory.
 The other two directories are included into the package delivered by the manufacturer of the LoRa module.

 ---
 ---